-Childress: Earnhardt played role in return of No. 3
+Childress: Earnhardt played role in bringing back No. 3

 And as Childress reiterated Tuesday during the NASCAR Sprint Cup Series Media Tour hosted by Charlotte Motor Speedway, the decision wasn’t made recently either.